kayannr/Yelp-Dataset-SQL-Lookup/README.md

 | Phoenix | Food     | 2-3 stars     |              2 |               7 |           378 |
 | Phoenix | Food     | 4-5 stars     |              2 |               7 |          3021 |

-11. Compare the locations of businesses with 2-3 stars to the businesses with 4-5 stars in Food category and in Phoenix,Az
+11. Locations of businesses with 2-3 stars to the businesses with 4-5 stars in Food category and in Phoenix,Az

 | name | star_category | address | postal_code |
 |------------|---------------|-----------------------------|-------------|